dfelinto/blender-manual/manual/modeling/meshes/editing/mesh/knife_project.rst

 Knife projection is a non-interactive tool where you can use objects to cookie-cut into the mesh rather than hand drawing the line.
-This works by using the outlines of other selected objects in Edit Mode to cut the mesh along the view axis, resulting geometry inside the cutters outline will be selected.
+This works by using the outline of selected objects that are out of edit mode to cut the mesh along the view axis of objects that are in edit mode, resulting geometry inside the cutters outline will be selected.
 Outlines can be a wireframe or boundary edges (i.e. the unconnected edges of a mesh).

 .. note::